World Greets 2025 After Sweltering Year Of Olympics, Turmoil, And Trump

 Hope and trepidation

-Turmoil rippled across the Middle East as Bashar al-Assad fled Syria, Israel invaded southern Lebanon, and doctored electronics exploded in a wave of assassinations targeting Hezbollah.
+Turmoil rippled across the Middle East as Bashar al-Assad fled Syria, Israel marched into southern Lebanon, and doctored electronics exploded in a wave of Israeli assassinations targeting Hizbollah.

-Civilians grew weary of the grinding onslaught in Gaza, where, under complete siege, dwindling stocks of food, shelter and medicine made a humanitarian crisis even bleaker.
+Civilians grew weary of the grinding war in Gaza, where dwindling stocks of food, shelter and medicine made a humanitarian crisis even bleaker.

-"The year 2024 was the most difficult year," Wafaa Hajjaj told AFP from Deir el-Balah, where masses of displaced residents now cram into crowded tents.

 "May security and safety return, and may the war finally come to an end."